paulohenriquevn/aws-solutions-architect/README.md

 Deseja que continue com mais questões?
 ### Questão 81

-**Texto original:**
-A solutions architect is designing the cloud architecture for a new application being deployed on AWS.
-The process should run in parallel while adding and removing application nodes as needed based on the number of jobs to be processed.
-The processor application is stateless.
-The solutions architect must ensure that the application is loosely coupled and the job items are durably stored.

-**Tradução:**
 Um arquiteto de soluções está projetando a arquitetura em nuvem para uma nova aplicação.
 O processo deve ser executado em paralelo, adicionando e removendo nós conforme necessário, com base no número de trabalhos a serem processados.
 A aplicação de processamento é sem estado.
 O arquiteto precisa garantir que a aplicação seja desacoplada e os itens de trabalho sejam armazenados de forma durável.

 **Resposta correta:**